Skip to Content

 Print Recipe

 With it's soft texture, hint of honey and hearty whole wheat flavor, this Whole Wheat Sourdough Bread tastes fantastic and will keep fresh for several days.
-You can start the dough the night before and finish the bread in the morning to have fresh bread for lunch.
+This recipe makes one 9"x5" loaf.
+The exact number of servings will vary based on how the loaf is sliced.

 Prep Time1 hour